garrandall/popular-music-data/tracks/do-you-mind-dj-khaled-nicki-minaj-chris-brown-august-alsina-jeremih-future-rick-ross.md

 I'm just tryna get to know ya
 Get a little closer, maybe post up
-Ooh
+Oh
 Do you mind?
 Do you mind?
 Do you mind?
 Do you mind?
 Do do you mind?
 Do you mind?

 Baby you should be up in my bed
-Ooh
+Oh
 Do you mind, do you mind?
 Baby you, do you mind?
 Do do you mind?
 Do you mind?

-Ooh, just in case you need me
+Oh just in case you need me
 I don't mind
 Yo, tell them what to do, tell them what to do, tell them what to do When you see a bad bitch in front of you baby